wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 Stoplight can connect with popular Git Providers hosted publically or on your servers (even if it's protected by a firewall), letting you work directly with [projects](../../7.-projects/adding-projects.md) in public or private repos.

+> For enterpise users, or teams with users that do not have Git accounts, we highly recommend using [Service Accounts](h.service-accounts.md).

 ## Git Provider Support

 We support the following Git providers: